LaserStefan/IchbinHanna/plots/ichbinxy/ichbinxy_wordcloud_21-06-28.md

 The python based jupyter notebook `wordcloud_from_frequencies.ipynb` is used to create both the simple wordcloud and the Hanna shaped wordloud.
 The font size has been reduced to 130 which yields a more even representation of the names.

-Both scripts can be found information here, including additional information:  https://github.com/LaserSteff/-IchbinHanna/tree/main/code/ichbinxy
+Both scripts can be found, including additional information, unnder `/code/ichbinxy`

 This work is licensed under a